- Travel Insurance

 When purchasing a policy from us you will always enjoy the following benefits:

 Remember to select ‘Europe’ to be covered for travel to Turkey.

 We always suggest you check the FCDO’s website in case of any unforeseen events that may occur before travelling.

-Also, please remember that the EHIC is not accepted in Turkey, and so we would advise that you check the FCDO’s Health Page which explains what to do in the event of a medical emergency.
 Our Emergency Medical Assistance Team is open 24/7, always contact them as soon as possible as they can help liaise with hospitals on your behalf.

 Please ensure you have the correct visa for travelling to Turkey.
 The FCDO’s website gives you the best places to purchase this before travel.
 We would advise doing this as it will save you time and money.
 If you do forget, you should be able to purchase this at the airport upon landing, but it is usually more money and you will have to queue twice, once to purchase the visa, and again for security to check your passport and visa. *

 Turkey generally has good weather the majority of the year, with April, May, September and October being the most pleasant.
 The summer months are extremely hot, and temperatures can reach between 35-40 degrees.
 A destination which is rich in amazing weather, culture and architecture, we recommend taking time out to go and see: